clgbatista/cubedesign-ttc/README.md

 5. Run the *ttec_read.m* file to autogenerate the command frames.

 ### The Challenge

+The challenge of the TT&C subsytem, includes the the succesfully interpretation of the Telecommands sended to the spacecraft and the correct mounting and coding of the Telemetries to be sended to the ground segment.

+In terms of modelling/scripting the list of Telecomands will be generated as an MATLab Workspace (.mat file) from the *ttec_read.m* file.

+It is mandatory that your sollution should provide, as output:

+1. a .mat file as evidence that you are cappable of decode the telecomands;
+2. another .mat file with the telemetry frames as requested by the input flight plans (csv files) and its telecomands.

 ### List of Telemetries and Commands by Service